Fernando Alarcón

-Fernando Rubén Alarcón (born 16 June 1994) is an Argentine professional footballer who plays as a centre-back for Primera Division Argentina side Instituto.
+Fernando Rubén Alarcón (born 16 June 1994) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División side Instituto.

 Career

 Alarcón moved into the Rosario Central first-team in May 2015, when he was an unused substitute for a Copa Argentina tie with Deportivo Riestra.
 Alarcón joined Deportivo Roca on loan on 8 July 2016, but returned to Argentine Primera División side Rosario Central later that month for personal reasons.
 He subsequently was loaned to fellow Primera División team Talleres in August.
 Despite remaining for the entire 2016–17 season, he failed to make an appearance for Talleres; appearing on the bench once.
 Back with Rosario Central in June 2017, he again left on loan in July to Villa Dálmine of Primera B Nacional.

 He scored his first career goal versus Los Andes on 28 October 2017.
 Villa Dálmine extended his loan in June 2018.